Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/New-AzureRmSqlDatabaseFailoverGroup.md

 Accept wildcard characters: False
 ```

-### -GracePeriodWithDataLossHour
+### -GracePeriodWithDataLossHours
-The window of grace period that we tolerate with data loss during a failover operation for the failover group.
+The grace period for failover with data loss of the failover group.

 ```yaml
 Type: Int32